Reinier van Lanschot

-Reinier van Lanschot (born 7 September 1989) is a Dutch politician and one of Volt Netherlands Members of the European Parliament alongside Anna Strolenberg.
+Reinier Joost Alexander van Lanschot (born 7 September 1989) is a Dutch politician and one of two Volt Netherlands Members of the European Parliament (MEPs) alongside Anna Strolenberg.
 In 2018, he co-founded Volt Netherlands with Laurens Dassen and served as its chairman during the party's first year.
 He was the party's top candidate for the European Parliament in the 2019 election and again in the 2024 election.
 Van Lanschot was elected to the co-presidency of Volt Europa (together with Valerie Sternberg of Volt Germany) at the 2019 General Assembly in Sofia, and re-elected for a second mandate (together with Francesca Romana D'Antuono of Volt Italy) at the 2021 Lisbon General Assembly.

 Biography

 Van Lanschot is descended from the Van Lanschot family and was born in Saint-Germain-en-Laye.
 He grew up in Haarlem and studied law first at the University of Utrecht (2008 to 2013) and later at the University of Amsterdam (2013 to 2014), where he obtained a Master's degree.
 After graduating, he first started working for a start-up offering innovative legal services.
 He then worked for Ahold Delhaize as a manager, managed a supermarket in Lelystad and was responsible for the sale of breakfast products in the retail department of Albert Heijn.

-When he was preparing the foundation of Volt Nederland in February 2018, he quit his job to focus on party work.
-Since then, he has been working for the national and European Volt association.
-Since 2018, van Lanschot has been a trained community organiser and a graduate of the Harvard Kennedy School.
+In 2018, van Lanschot was trained as a community organiser at the Harvard Kennedy School.
+After the foundation of Volt Nederland on June 23, 2018, he quit his job to focus on building up the party as a volunteer.
+After that he worked for the European Volt association as co-president between 2019-2023.